koengommers/news-recommendation/README.md

     poetry run python src/train_recommender.py +model=nrms +model_overrides=multi_interest

-Note: you are responsible for ensuring the necessary features for each component are selected.
+Note: when mixing components, you are responsible for ensuring the necessary features for each component are selected.
+This can be done either through setting the `features` field in config.
+Or through CLI arguments, by for example adding `features="[title, abstract, category, subcategory]"` to your commands.

 ## Acknowledgements